 Previously, we explored the basics of how the Django framework supports internationalization.
 Now, it’s time to take a deeper dive into advanced Django internationalization.
 In this guide, we’ll cover practical techniques such as pluralization, context-aware translations, dynamic language switching, localizing dates and times, and handling RTL languages like Hebrew.

-By mastering these features, you can build highly adaptable multilingual applications that deliver seamless experiences to users across different cultures and regions.
+By mastering these features, you can build highly adaptable multilingual applications that deliver seamless experiences to users across different cultures and regions, including accurate handling of localized time.

 Before diving into advanced Django internationalization, ensure you have the following set up: